cmcook82/cmcook82/README.md

 - 👾 I don't have enough public repositories 🕯️
-- 🔭 I’m currently working on myself and my day-job in the mental-health sector.
+- 🔭 Currently working on myself and my day-job in the mental-health sector.
-- 🌱 I’m currently learning svelte and more AWS stack infrastructure.
+- 🌱 Learning every day.
 - 📫 You can reach me via https://www.linkedin.com/in/cmcook/